Gomida05/Gomida05/README.md

 - 👋 Hi, I’m @Gomida05
 - 👀 I’m interested in programming and football.
 - 🌱 I have learned HTML, CSS, JavaScript, C#, Kotlin (for Android Development), and Python.
-- 🚀 I’m currently learning AI.
+- 🚀 I’m currently learning AI and ML.
 - ⌛ I will upload my projects soon!

 ### 💻 Programming Languages I am proficient in: